 #2.
 Define What Compensation To Offer

-When you're competing for top programming talent, the question arises: how to find a programmer to create your startup having a budget which is far from MAANG companies?
+When you're competing for top programming talent, the question arises: how to hire programmers for a startup having a budget which is far from MAANG companies?
 Actually, a competitive compensation package should be relevant to the target specialists rather than enormous.

-• Set different compensations depending on the type of market;
+Set different compensations depending on the type of market.
+IT salaries vary widely by geography.

 #3.
 Showcase Your Startup's Unique Selling Points